 Recognised as an experienced climber, Deignan announced that he was going to be racing on the UCI World Tour in 2014 by joining Team Sky where he stayed for five years.
 He became the first Irishman to ride for Team Sky and quickly established himself as a popular member of the squad.
 Whilst riding for Sky, Deignan finished the 2015 Tour de Yorkshire fifth overall.

-In 2016 Deignan married Lizzie Armitstead and their daughter Orla was born in September 2018.
+In 2016 Deignan married Lizzie Armitstead - their daughter Orla was born in September 2018, and son Shea in September 2022.
 At the end of 2018 he announced his retirement from professional cycling saying; “There have been lots of ups and downs but to be able to finish my career healthy and at the top of my sport with the best team in the world, makes me grateful and proud.
 On to the next challenge.”

 Deignan took the first steps in his career post professional cycling at the beginning of 2019 by teaming up with fellow Irishman Ronan McLaughlin at Panache Coaching.
 Together they deliver a comprehensive and professional service for athletes looking to improve their performance by sharing advice on coaching, nutrition and clothing.

 Deignan also made his debut as an ITV pundit during the coverage of the 2019 Tour de Yorkshire, and 2019 Tour de France.